alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   5
 end
 ```
-So, in **configure_dimensions** first the total height of legends is set which is number of plots * height per legend (which is set to 5 Rubyplot coordinates), then the length of the legends is width of the subplot * 0.2, Then the total height and wisth for the legend box is calculated i.e. margins are incorporated (each margin ratio is set to 0.1).
+So, in **configure_dimensions** first the total height of legends is set which is number of plots * height per legend (which is set to 5 Rubyplot coordinates), then the length of the legends is width of the subplot * 0.2, Then the total height and width for the legend box is calculated i.e. margins are incorporated (each margin ratio is set to 0.1).

 After fixing the legend box dimensions, the legends are created which are Legend objects using the **configure_legends** function, which is:
 ```ruby